Royalty9628/alx-system_engineering-devops/0x00-shell_basics/README.md

 File : 12-file_type - script that prints the type of the file named.
 File : 13-symbolic_link - script that Create a symbolic link.
 File : 14-copy_html - script that Create a script that copies all the HTML files from the current working directory.
+File : 100-lets_move - script that Create a script that moves all files beginning with an uppercase letter to the directory.